paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2013-05-27-web_typography.md

 ---
 Last month [I wrote about Bradshaw's Guide][1], a project that brings George Bradshaw's 1866 descriptive railway handbook to the web.
 Today I'll cover some of the typographic decisions I made, and why I believe we still lack the necessary tools for web typography.

-## Bringing Order to Typographic Chaos
+## Bringing order to typographic chaos

 Although the content of Bradshaw's Guide is well suited to hypertext, its chaotic and haphazard victorian typography, featuring a mix of fonts, weights and widths, felt somewhat at odds with the more structured nature of the web.

 {% include figure.html